For the last few generations, it has been a tightly held belief that infants need a certain amount of sleep by day in order to be ‘well-rested’.

 The Possums Approach turns mainstream sleep advice on its head and offers a much-needed alternative to infant sleep training which has been favoured since the 1950s.

 Dr. Douglas and Dr. Whittingham are working tirelessly to bring parenting advice in line with evidence-based research, proven to help not only babies sleep better, but also their carers.

 The Possums Approach is the polar opposite to what we have been taught to accept about baby sleep and it takes a big mind shift to understand it better.

 One of the most important things we need to understand is falling asleep isn’t within our conscious control.
 This applies to humans of all ages – from babies to adults.

 If you’re told to stamp your feet, you will have no trouble doing it on cue but, if you’re told to fall asleep, you’re unlikely to simply fall asleep on request.

 In fact, the more you try to make yourself sleep, the harder it is to fall asleep.
 This is the sleep paradox.
 You can’t make yourself sleep.
 Therefore, you can’t make your baby sleep.

 There are two biological sleep regulators which ensure our bodies fall asleep when sleep is needed:

-During the daylight hours their body only requires the sleep it needs to take the edge of their sleep pressure.
-Too much sleep during the day can impact on their night sleep.
+During the daylight hours, their body only requires the sleep it needs to take the edge of their sleep pressure.
+Too much sleep during the day can impact their night sleep.